blockchain-lab-um/ssi-snap-docs/docs/get_started.md

 # Getting Started

+The **SSI Snap** is a MetaMask Snap, that can handle **DIDs**, securely store **VCs**, create **VPs** and is designed to be blockchain-agnostic.

+---

+## User

-## Testing the Snap
+### Using the Snap

-In order to install and test the Snap, you will need to install [MetaMask Flask](https://metamask.io/flask/) and get some test ether from a [rinkeby faucet](https://faucets.chain.link/rinkeby).
+In order to install and test the Snap, you will need to install [MetaMask Flask](https://metamask.io/flask/).
+For full functionality, creating a delegate is required, which costs some gas, hence some ether is required!

 You can install the Snap by simply connecting to our [Platform](https://blockchain-lab-um.github.io/course-dapp/) or select it from the [Snaplist](https://snaplist.org/)

+#### Testing on testnet

+To test on the testnet get some test ether from a [rinkeby faucet](https://faucets.chain.link/rinkeby).
+The snap can be tested on our [Platform](https://blockchain-lab-um.github.io/course-dapp/).

+---

+## Developer

-## Implementing the Snap in a dApp
+### Implementing the Snap in a dApp

 For snap to work, users will have to install it and connect to the dApp.
 Once user connects MetaMask to the dApp, dApp can request a list of installed snaps.
+If SSI Snap is not installed user can be requested to install it.

+To `install` the SSI Snap:

-If SSI Snap is not installed you can request user to install it.
-This can be done with the following code, or by asking users to install it using a 3rd party Platform such as our [Platform](https://blockchain-lab-um.github.io/course-dapp/) or [Snaplist](https://snaplist.org/).
+_NOTE:_ Snap can also be installed using a 3rd party Platform such as our [Platform](https://blockchain-lab-um.github.io/course-dapp/) or [Snaplist](https://snaplist.org/).

 ```
 const response = await window.ethereum.request({